rayfin-ucsd/CSE151AGroupProject/README.md

 3. Calendar Year Number, Calendar Quarter Number,
 4. Others

+We experienced first-hand the importance of scaling and encoding data, with our classification model suffering from extremely low accuracy initially because we neglected to encode date information.
+After performing one-hot encoding for those categories, the model's accuracy improved significantly.

 To understand the revenue collections trend further, we plotted a line chart showing the average Net Collections Amount by fiscal year.
 This revealed a pattern consistent with a post-pandemic economic recovery.
 However, a closer look suggests a more nuanced story.

 The significant rise in collections could be partially attributed to the growth of specific sectors like e-commerce (e.g., Amazon) and video conferencing (e.g., Zoom) that boomed during COVID-19.
 The dip at the end of 2021, reflects the decreasing revenue of the above sectors, which might be the reason for multiple layoffs since then.